ghsyafii/ghsyafii.github.io/blog.md

 Make people feel like they're part of a club.
 (Bored ape yacht club)

+The real aim of NFTs is to drive demand for cryptocurrencies.

 ## Research

 "An NFT only proves ownership of the token - not copyrights of the image.
 Also, it proves ownership by an address - not by a person."